Have you or a loved one experienced a stressful event that you wish you could forget?

 - Start to heal, feel like yourself again and experience new freedom in your life.

 Other Services Offered at Wellview Counseling

 We care about your mental health as a whole.
 Therefore, we offer a variety of mental health services at our Roswell, GA counseling clinic.
-In addition to trauma therapy, our skilled therapists provide individual counseling, teen counseling, child counseling & play therapy, social skills groups for kids, family therapy, anxiety treatment and depression counseling.
+In addition to trauma therapy, our skilled therapists provide young adult therapy, individual counseling, teen counseling, child counseling & play therapy, social skills groups for kids, family therapy, anxiety treatment and depression counseling.
 We also offer online counseling sessions and offer mental health tips on our blog .
 If you are looking for a therapist in the Atlanta area, we hope you will consider Wellview Counseling.
 You may also be interested in Please feel free to Contact us if you have questions or to schedule an appointment today!